 The Benefits of Wave Transit to our Community

 As the public transportation provider for the Cape Fear region, Wave Transit has a positive impact on residents in the City of Wilmington, New Hanover County, Carolina Beach, and Northern Brunswick County.
-Through the WavePool Program, an employment vanpool program, advantages of public transportation are felt as far as Elizabethtown, NC.
-Wave Transit benefits all residents, even if you do not ride.
+And, through the WavePool Program (an employment-based vanpool program), the advantages of public transportation are even felt as far as Elizabethtown, NC.
+Wave Transit provides economic, safety, and environmental benefits to all residents of the Cape Fear region, even those that do not ride.

 Why Public Transit Matters

-The transportation services provided by Wave Transit affects the local job market and economy, community health and the environment, and provides access to opportunities that allow our neighbors to maintain or increase their quality of life.
+The transportation services provided by Wave Transit affect the local job market and economy, community health and the environment, and provide access to opportunities that allow our neighbors to maintain or increase their quality of life.
 Some impacts, like the benefit to the local economy, are easily described with a dollar amount, but others are more difficult to quantify.
-While the cost savings of transitioning our fleet of vehicles to an alternative fuel source can easily be quantified with a dollar amount, the impact for a mother, who through Wave Transit, is able to take her child to the library for story time or attend a parents’ meeting at her child’s school is priceless.
-As a public transportation provider, Wave Transit contributes to our economy, connects people to jobs, education, and their communities and helps our environment.
+The cost savings of transitioning our fleet of vehicles to an alternative fuel source can easily be quantified with a dollar amount.
+However, for a mother, who because of Wave Transit, is able to take her child to the library for story time or attend a parents’ meeting at school, the benefits are priceless.

 Jobs and Local Economy